emaxerrno/career_ladders/README.md

 # Definitions
 Within the ladders there's some Enova specific terminology:
 * Core - We have organized teams focused on either specific products or internal operations.
 These core teams don't change that often.
-This is ~65% of our engineering team.
+This is the bulk of our team.
 * Ranger - The remaining engineers are broken out into 4 person ranger teams.
-These teams are assigned every 6 weeks during a company wide prioritization stagegate process known as EPG.
+These teams are assigned every 6 weeks during a company wide prioritization process known as EPG.
 * SE - Software Engineering
 * Architecture Council - Large, cross functional team made up of members of SE, IT, Analytics, Data Services and TechOps that help organize company wide projects and iniatives.